- Cancer Information

 - Take anti-nausea medicine as prescribed by your doctor before your treatment session.

 - Sip on fluids throughout the day.
-If you don’t like plain water, drink flavoured water or tea.
+If you don’t like plain water, try flavoured water or tea.
 Peppermint, ginger or weak black tea can be soothing.
 You can also try sparkling water, lemonade or ginger ale.

 - Chew gum or suck on ice cubes throughout the day.